Properties Quick Reference

 See also

-Only display this facet if any of the LPSE code values have already been selected
+Only retrieve values for this facet unless if any of the LPSE code values have not been selected

 Scope